pantheon-systems/documentation/source/content/guides/collaborative-development.md

 ![New environment named configs](../../images/dashboard/new-env-configs.png)

-The module will now be available to activate and test on Pantheon for my colleagues to experience.
-I'll add a link to the module's configuration page on the Multidev environment on my GitHub pull request.
+The module will now be available to activate and test on Pantheon for your colleagues to experience.

+1. Add a link to the module's configuration page on the Multidev environment in your GitHub pull request.

 ![New environment configuration admin url](../../images/configs-admin-url-configs-env.png)

 ### Create Pull Request

-We’re now ready to create a pull request on GitHub.
-The pull request can include things like links to the Multidev environment where the team can view the effects of the commits, @-mentions of team members, and a list of tasks for team members to perform before merging.
+You're now ready to create a pull request on GitHub.
+The pull request can include:

+- links to the Multidev environment where the team can view the effects of the commits
+- @-mentions of team members
+- a list of tasks for team members to perform before merging

 ![Pull request for configs branch](../../images/configuration-pull-request-1.png)